 The Hospital expenses advertising and marketing costs as they are incurred.
-Advertising and marketing expenses were approximately \$1,039,000 and \$964,000 for the fiscal years ended June 30, 2013 and 2012, respectively, and is reported as supplies and other expense in the accompanying consolidated statements of operations.
+Advertising and marketing expenses were approximately \$1,134,000 and \$1,152,000 for the fiscal years ended June 30, 2014 and 2013, respectively, and are reported as supplies and other expense in the accompanying consolidated statements of operations.
 No advertising or marketing costs have been capitalized in the accompanying consolidated balance sheets.